> Talk to your child’s doctor about the HPV vaccine

 The CDC recommends two doses of the HPV vaccine for all boys and girls at ages 11-12.
 The vaccine can be given as early as age 9.
 The second dose of the vaccine should be given six to 12 months after the first dose.

 Older teens and young adults can benefit from the vaccine, too.
-Women can get the vaccine until age 26, and men through age 21.
-Some men, such as those with a weakened immune system, can catch up on the vaccine through age 26 if they weren’t vaccinated earlier.
+Men and women can get the vaccine until age 26.
 Individuals age 15-26 require three doses with the second dose given one to two months after the first and the third dose given six months after the first dose.
+There is less benefit of vaccination after age 26.
+However, individuals up to age 45 should discuss the option with their doctor if vaccination is of interest.

 If your child hasn’t gotten the vaccine yet, talk to their doctor about getting it as soon as possible.
 If you don’t have a doctor for your child, find one near you.